 Both Podia and Teachable have various options for payment processing.

 Teachable processes payments for users based in the United States, Canada, and the United Kingdom using Teachable Payment.
 This gateway processes payment using Stripe Express.
 This way, eligible users can receive payouts daily, weekly, monthly, or even based on custom schedules.

-Course creators living outside of the US, Canada, or the UK can process payments through the Monthly Payment Gateway.
+Those living outside of the US, Canada, or the UK can process payments through the Monthly Payment Gateway.
 Transactions made on this gateway are processed using Teachable’s Stripe account.
-Consequently, course creators using this gateway can only access their payment every 30 days through PayPal.
+Consequently, creators using this gateway can only access their payment every 30 days through PayPal.

-Students from across the world are allowed to pay in over 130 currencies for the same product on Teachable.
-Also, Teachable’s BackOffice is quite useful for course creators as it handles your taxes as well as affiliates and author payouts.
+Students from across the world can pay in over 130 currencies for the same product on Teachable.
+Also, Teachable’s BackOffice is quite useful for creators as it handles your taxes as well as affiliates and author payouts.
 This comes at a 2% fee per transaction.

 Podia, on the other hand, offers a more straightforward approach.
-Payments are processed used Stripe and Paypal.
+Payments are processed using Stripe and Paypal.

 Podia doesn’t support PayPal for membership plans due to some API complications with PayPal.
 But you can run this perfectly with Stripe.

 Winner: I will say that this bout is open-ended.
 For users based in the US, Canada, or the UK, Teachable wins.
 For users in other countries, Podia wins.